LearnTechnology / Logstics

 Fee:

-Strength: Deep grocery-store catalog focus
+Strength: Deep grocery-store catalog and retailer relationships in its core vertical

 Grubhub